 Lisanatti Almond Cheddar, $3.99

 This almond-based cheddar is nothing to write home about.
 While there’s nothing revolting about this vegan variety, there’s nothing delightful about it, either.

 Dairy-based cheddar is typically a firm, rich cheese, and this version was neither.
 The texture is softer, and it spreads easily across a cracker.
 Its overall neutral flavor slightly resembles cheddar.
 An informal poll ranked it right in the middle of the cheeses we tried.

 In the words of my colleague, “If you watered down cheese, this is what it would taste like.”

 Kite Hill Almond Cheese, $10.99

 This dairy-free cheese brings people together.
-While I was choosing the varieties of vegan cheeses to sample, this one caught the attention of a fellow shopper who raved about both this particular product and Kite Hill.
+While I was choosing the different flavors and textures to sample, this one caught the attention of a fellow shopper who raved about both this particular product and Kite Hill.